 You can read more about the different types of therapy for the fear of bathing on the following links:

 - Pluralistic Therapy for Ablutophobia

 Although all therapies use slightly different approaches, the one thing they all have in common is the relationship that is formed between the client and therapist.

 Research suggests that this therapy relationship may be the most important factor in achieving a good therapy outcome.

-During this consultation we will discuss your particular problems and the potential solutions in a safe and confidential environment without you having to commit to any therapy or counselling going forward.
+During this consultation we will discuss your particular phobia and the different types of mental health counselling we offer without you having to commit to any counselling going forward.

 The consultation lasts around 50 minutes and is a great opportunity to meet with either Paul or Joan and decide if you would like to proceed with any support.